Fancy making your move to the Great North? Well, then stick around because this article is for you.

 Below are the available programs for truck drivers looking to live and work in Canada:

 1. The Express Entry System:

+As of November 2022, Truck Drivers are able to apply for immigration through the Express Entry System.
 This is a points-driven online system that comprises three immigration options that are highly accommodating towards the various needs and circumstances of immigrants.
 Below are the programs under the Express Entry system: